Key Takeaways

 What to Look For: Third-party testing claims, clear ingredient lists, and formulations free from unnecessary fillers like rice flour, magnesium stearate, or silicon dioxide.
 The best valerian root supplement will clearly state its valerenic acid standardization percentage and provide transparency about testing protocols.

 What NOT to Assume: You don't need detailed sourcing disclosure or specific manufacturer names to identify quality.
 Due to the competitive nature of the supplement industry, many reputable brands, including ours, cannot share full sourcing details publicly.
-This doesn't reflect on quality or trustworthiness.
+This does not necessarily reflect on quality or trustworthiness.

 At Supplements Studio, our quality standard means we intentionally avoid fillers and unnecessary additives altogether.
 We never use ingredients like rice flour or magnesium stearate simply for ease of manufacturing.
 Instead, we carefully select each ingredient based on its purpose and benefit to health, with zero unnecessary excipients.

 Label Reading Essentials: Look for "standardized to [%] valerenic acid," clear ingredient identification, third-party testing mentions, and the absence of filler ingredients.
-Quality shows through formulation choices and testing certifications, not manufacturing disclosure.
+Quality is reflected through formulation choices and testing certifications, not manufacturing disclosure.

 Dosage, Timing, and How to Use Valerian Root Effectively